Skimboarding: Contests

 In the past The Victoria World Championships determined the World Champion of Professional Skimboarding.
 The United Skim Tour moved professional skimboarding to a points system in 2012.
 Most events consist of a set time and date, but, there has been a small movement to start holding waiting period competitions like the Florida Pro/Am held in Vilano Beach, Florida each year, also the DB Pro-AM at Dash Point State Park.
 The pros all look forward to the first official contest of the year, which until 2013 was held in Cabo San Lucas every spring, but is now held in Brazil.
 In 2013, Cabo San Lucas was moved to the second contest of the year.
 The Florida Pro/Am is a skimboarding tournament held each August, on Vilano Beach, Florida.
 It typically lasts three days, and is the final leg of The Florida Cross Over Tour which includes surfing, skateboarding and skimboarding.
 The Florida Pro/Am and The Florida Cross-Over Tour are both considered premier skimboarding events.
-Some well-known skimboarders are Austin Keen, who is the current 2013 UST World Champion, Bill Bryan, Brad Domke, Adrien Raza, Morgan Just, Grady Archbold, James Lovett, Sam Stinnett, Paulo Prietto, Brandon Sears, Brandon Rothe, Jackson Tenney, and Colton Wallace.
+Some well-known skimboarders are Austin Keen, who is the current 2013 UST World Champion, Bill Bryan, Brad Domke, Adrien Raza, Morgan Just, Grady Archbold, James Lovett, Sam Stinnett, Paulo Prietto, Brandon Sears, Brandon Rothe, Jackson Tenney, Jaiden Fabrizio, and Colton Wallace.

 Three leading companies are Exile Skimboards, Victoria Skimboards and Zap Skimboards.
 There are two types of contests; flatland and wave riding contests.